25prabhu10/notes/docs/Languages/JavaScript/JavaScript - Copy.md

 ## Bits

-- JavaScript did not have exception handling until ECMAScript 3, which explains why the language so often automatically converts values and so often fails silently: it initially couldn’t throw exceptions.
+- JavaScript did not have exception handling until ECMAScript 3, which explains why the language so often automatically converts values and so often fails silently: it initially couldn't throw exceptions.

 - JavaScript was written in 10 days.